bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 An element template implementation realizes the template behavior.
 It reads templates provided by the user, and brings them to live, and offers APIs used by [editor integrations](../README.md#editor-integration) and embedding applications.
 It typically re-uses sustantial parts of [bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates).
 In a nutshell, an implementing library provides the following components:

-  * An `elementTemplates` service, providing the programmatic interface
+  * An `elementTemplates` service, providing the API:
+    * To validate and set available templates
+    * To query for applicable templates
+    * To apply a template to a given diagram element
+    * To create a diagram element from a template
-  * An implementation of templates, through
+  * An implementation of templates properties:
-    * Supported UI elements (for properties panel rendering)
+    * UI elements supported for properties panel rendering
     * Technical bindings
       * To establish when creating a new element
       * To set or update when a template changes, preserving compatible properties